 - list major contributions made by George Washington Carver.

-- identify a famous person of the past and describe how his action made a contribution to citizenship.
+- describe how his actions made a contribution to the common good.

-- A Weed Is a Flower: The Life of George Washington Carver (see Bibliographical References)
+- read-aloud copy of A Weed Is a Flower: The Life of George Washington Carver (see Bibliography)

 - Raffi.
 Singable Songs for the Very Young: Great with a Peanut Butter Sandwich.
 Troubador Records Ltd., 1976.
 ISBN: 1-886767-30-0.

-- Synopsis: The book is about the life of George Washington Carver.
-It begins with his childhood and describes his love of science, especially plants.
-The book explains how he learned about plants by taking care of other peoples' gardens.
+Synopsis: The book begins with George Washington Carver's childhood and describes his love of science, especially plants.
+The book explains how he learned about plants by taking care of others' gardens.
 Through the use of his scientific mind, he developed many methods for farming and machinery that helped people then and now.
 The last line of the book says volumes: "George Washington Carver, with his goodness and devotion, helped not only his own people, but all peoples of the world."

-- Based on the reading and personal experience, ask students to explain why acting philanthropically is good for the community, state, or nation.
+- Based on the reading and personal experience, ask students to explain why acting generously is good for the community, state, or nation.